 Travel insurance

 Credit card travel insurance is an underappreciated benefit that applies to multiple trips per year and is bundled into the annual fee.
-The Amex Aeroplan Reserve and TD Aeroplan VIP both carry the same types of credit card insurance but different amounts of coverage:
+The American Express Aeroplan Reserve Card and TD Aeroplan Visa Infinite Privilege Card have similar credit card insurance, but coverage differs, and the TD Aeroplan Visa Infinite Privilege Card offers mobile device protection.

 |---|---|---|---|